smatechnologies/opconmft-docs/docs/encryption-definitions.md

 ## OpConMFT PGP Implementation
 The OpConMFT Agent is a FTP client and not a comprehensive PGP encryption tool, but does provide the basic functionality required to utilize PGP.

-The following functionality is provided by the Robo-FTP Configurator:
+The following functionality is provided by the OpConMFT Configurator:

 - The creation of private and public key(s).
 - The ability to export public keys to ASCII armored and non-ASCII armored files.
 ASCII armored key files are plain-text files; non-armored files are in a binary format.
 Exported public key files are signed by the matching  private key, if it is available.